Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent

 The randomization process is as follows.
-First, after generating a networks by Price model, each link is cut into two free-ends.
+First, after generating a networks by DSM model, each link is cut into two free-ends.
 Then there are $k_i$ free-ends emanated from a node $i$.
 Next, a pair of free-ends is randomly chosen and connected in prohibiting self-loops at a node and multi-links between nodes.
 We repeat them until all free-ends are connected in a LCC.
 Since these processes do not add or remove any links, the degree of each node is preserved for a given $P(k)$ in the network.
-We set the parameters $m=k_{\min} = 2$, and the size $N=1000$ nodes, where the exponents $\gamma$ are ranging from $2.1$ to $4.0$ by increments of $0.1$.
-The following results are averaged over 100 realizations of the probabilistically generated networks.
+Unless otherwise specified, all figures and results are obtained for SF networks with $N = 10^3$ and $m = 2$, while the exponent $\gamma$ ranges from $2.1$ to $4.0$ in steps of $0.1$.
+This setting allows us to investigate the pure effect of $\gamma$ under a fixed average degree $\langle k \rangle \approx 2m$.
+To examine whether our conclusions remain unchanged for denser or larger networks, additional experiments were performed for $N=10^3, m=3~and~4$ as denser networks, and $N=10^4, m=2,3~and~4$ as larger networks.
+These results are provided in the Supplementary Information and briefly summarized in Section~\ref{sec:conclusion} to confirm our conclusions.
+Following results are averaged over 100 realizations of the probabilistically generated networks.